coderplanets/coderplanets_web/docs/architecture/intro.md

 export default PostEditor
 ```

 All the states here are only used by components in this container directory, belonging to a subtree on the entire application state tree.
 If you need to access the "main tree" or other "branch" state tree, you can use the `get root` method.
 See [MST Document](https://github.com/mobxjs/mobx-state-tree) for details.
-The state cannot be directly updated by the view layer and must be updated via the logic layer by calling `store.markState` or other `action` methods provided on the store.
+The state cannot be directly updated by the view layer and must be updated via the logic layer by calling `store.mark` or other `action` methods provided on the store.

 #### logic.js